uw-mad-dash/decoding-speculative-decoding/README.md

 - `output_file`: Name of the output file to store the speculative decoding results.

 ### Output:
+The output from the speculative decoding script is a file that summarizes the total number of tokens matched so far within a prompt after each decoding iteration.
+We provide a script `analyze_output.py` to assist you to parse the output file and compute average tokens matched per prompt and per dataset.
+The output of `analyze_output.py` looks like the following:
 ```
-[2]
-[6]
-[8]
-...
-[200]
-[3]
-[4]
-[7]
-...
+Average tokens matched per prompt: [3.0125, 2.5276, 2.7758, ...]
+Average tokens matched per dataset: [2.6762]
 ```
-The output of the script is a file that summarizes the total number of tokens matched so far within a prompt after each decoding iteration.
-We provide a script `analyze_output.py` to assist you to parse the output and compute average tokens matched per prompt and per dataset.
+Each term in the first line represents the average number of tokens matched per iteration for each input prompt, the second line represents the average number of tokens matched per iteration over the entire evaluated dataset.

 ## Contact
 If you have questions related to the paper and code, please email [Minghao](myan@cs.wisc.edu).
 For bug reports, please either email [Minghao](myan@cs.wisc.edu) or open an issue.